University of Fribourg • Switzerland

 Venue

-Building PER 21, University of Fribourg
+Building PER 21, Room G230, University of Fribourg

 Fribourg, Switzerland